 Also important is your location on the Earth as it plays a big role in how much of the Sun’s energy you receive on average and how much your seasonal temperatures may vary from winter to summer.
 Obviously, the north and south poles average the coldest temperatures anywhere on Earth.
 This is because they receive the least amount of the sun’s energy due to the extreme sun angle and the amount of atmosphere the sun’s energy must penetrate.
 In fact, during the winter, the sun never rises!
 Conversely, in the summer, the sun never sets.
 You might think that if the sun never sets, it would be incredibly hot, but you must remember at the poles the amount of atmosphere the sun must pass through is at its greatest.

 As you move away from the poles and get close to the equator, your seasonal temperatures will vary less and the average temperature will be warmer year round.
 This is because there is less variation in the sun angle as the Earth orbits the sun and the amount of atmosphere the sun’s energy must pass through is less.
-This is why Hawaii, Florida, Mexico hardly ever see harsh winters (excluding mountainous regions).
-However, areas further away from the equator such as Montana, New York, and Canada will see lots of very cold wintry days.
+This is why the tropics and other places near the equator never experience cold weather (excluding some mountainous regions).

-As you can see, the tilt of the Earth’s axis is the reason we have seasons.
-Not because the Earth orbits closer to the sun for one part of the year as opposed to the other.
-To eliminate the myth that the Earth’s distance to the sun causes the seasons, think about this.
+One last thing.
 The Earth is closest to the sun on January 7th when it’s 91,399,726 miles away.
 The Earth is furthest from the sun on July 7th when it’s 94,508,727 miles away.
-The Earth is 3,109,000 miles closer to the sun during the Northern Hemisphere’s winter!
+The Earth is more than 2 million miles closer to the sun during the Northern Hemisphere’s winter!

 - Summer Solstice: June 22nd.
 Longest day of the year.